Maharana Raj Singh Award - (Established in 1980)

 This award was instituted to honour deserving students of universities based within the municipal limits of Udaipur and also students from those colleges who are affiliated to these universities, but are located outside Udaipur, for distinguished achievements in (i) Games and sport (ii) Cultural, literary, co-curricular and extra curricular activities conducted by recognised body.

-This annual city level award to each candidate consists of:
+This annual state award to each candidate consists of:

 - A commemorative medal